skergoat/baromaire/README.md

 # baromaire

-My projet uses PHP and yarn.
+My project uses PHP and yarn.
 So there are 2-3 things to do in order to use it :

 1. clone repository